 Formal education component

 The mentored farmer and the mentor both receive one free registration at both the start and the end of the mentorship to the MOSES Organic Farming Conference, the country’s premier education and networking event about organic agriculture.
-Both also receive free registration to one day-long course in the pre-conference Organic University at the beginning of the mentorship.
 They also receive updates during the program year regarding other organic educational opportunities, such as field days and workshops.
 In addition, program participants can contact the MOSES Organic Specialists at any time of the year to ask specific farming or certification questions.